jora05/Fake_News/README.md

-# Project Title
+# Fake News

-A brief description of your project and its purpose.
+A logistic classification model that classifies articles to fake and reliable.

 ---